-His unit had, at first, been rather resentful of his odd position; having real authority over them while still himself ‘in training’.
+At first, his unit had been rather resentful of his odd position; having real authority over them while still himself ‘in training.’
 The other unit leaders had been selected based on merit by the lieutenants early on to lead their squad mates, but they were still all unranked trainees.
 Typically, unit leaders who excelled in training were promoted shortly after graduation so their junior rank matched their authority.
 For all intents and purposes, Jason was of equal non-rank to his squad mates, like all the other unit leaders.
 Except he also wasn’t.

 The fact that the lieutenants were also uneasy around him didn’t help.
-They outranked him, and he was utterly uncompromising in his respect for their command.
-He never had to be told something twice and executed all orders during training without hesitation.
-Unfortunately this did not gloss over the fact that he, unlike them, had actual combat experience.
-Worse still, Captain Willikers had an irritating habit of remind the COs of their lack of combat experience in his presence.
+They outranked him, and he was utterly uncompromising in his respect for their command– he never had to be told something twice and executed all orders during training without hesitation.
+Unfortunately this did not disguise the fact that he, unlike them, had actual combat experience.
+Worse still, Captain Willikers had an irritating habit of remind the COs of their lack of combat experience anytime Merrimack was around.

 But that wasn’t the worst part.
 The worst part was his combat “experience” felt like more of a technicality than a truth.
 Yes, he’d seen action, that was a fact.
 It showed on his record that he’d been in four different firefights during the brief time his company was posted along the Dragon’s Tongue River.
 Multiple engagements with hostile mercenaries, his record said.
 But the reality of the note was more nuanced and less impressive.